BdBentley/h-w/README.md

 # h-w
-Just a testing ground.
+Just a testing ground and homework from previous classes.

-Hi!
+Only python work has been uploaded.

-This is just a simple testing ground for me to get used to GIT-Hub while I set up this account.
+Note to self: Find external drive with Java and Raspberry PI work.